 Enchantment is not a guide for becoming an instant hit.
 It’s about building relationships atop strong foundations.

 I was so impressed with Enchantment that I made a last minute change to my presentations, which focused on shopability.
 During my sessions I explained how small business ecommerce sites shouldn’t try to mimic Amazon.com’s layout and flow.
-I used the product page for Enchantment as my example (with a side-note suggesting that the audience buy his book.
-Yes, the entire audience).
+I used the product page for Enchantment as my example (with a side-note suggesting that the audience buy his book).

-This was when I realized Guy used more “pull” than “push” when it came to marketing his latest book and growing his readership (he explains both these methods in the book).
-I’ve seen more third-party tweets, facebook posts and blog posts about Guy’s book than I have any form of mass advertising.
+This was when I realized Guy used more “pull” than “push” when it came to marketing and growing his readership (he explains both these methods in the book).
+My research confirmed that I really had seen more third-party tweets, facebook posts and blog posts about Guy’s book than I have any form of mass advertising.
 And that’s exactly what Enchantment is about—growing by means of relationships and support—something every business and person needs in order to succeed.